cristianglezm/EvoGarden/README.md

 ## ✨ Features

 -   **Dynamic Weather & Seasons**: Experience a living environment with four distinct seasons (Spring, Summer, Autumn, Winter) that cyclically affect temperature and humidity.
 Be prepared for unpredictable weather events like heatwaves, cold snaps, heavy rain, and droughts that create new evolutionary pressures.
+-   **Direct Intervention Tools**: Take on the role of a gardener god.
+Manually trigger weather events like heatwaves or droughts, introduce new species into the ecosystem to see how they adapt, or plant champion flowers from your Seed Bank directly onto the grid.
 -   **Intelligent Insects with Genetic AI**: Insects no longer move randomly.
 Each insect has a unique genetic code (genome) that determines its preferences for different flower traits.
 They actively seek out flowers that best match their genes, creating complex and emergent behaviors.
 -   **Complex Social Insects & Warfare (Honeybees)**: Introducing Honeybees (`🐝`), Hives (`🛖`), and a dynamic territory system.
 Bees work together to gather pollen and produce honey.
 But they are also territorial; when bees from rival hives meet, they fight.
 They can leave `UNDER_ATTACK` signals on their territory marks, which propagate through the network to call for backup, creating emergent hive-vs-hive battles.
 -   **Intelligent Ant Colonies & Warfare (`🐜`, `⛰️`)**: Ants establish colonies and work together as efficient scavengers, leaving decaying pheromone trails for other ants to follow to food.
 They are also territorial and will attack ants from rival colonies on sight, leaving warning signals on their trails to alert their nestmates to danger.